Obligations with Physical Delivery in a Multi-Layered Financial Network: The model

 In general, uniqueness of the clearing holdings and prices is \emph{not} guaranteed.
 We refer to Example~\ref{Ex:nonunique} below, which provides an illustration of multiple clearing solutions under the setting of Example~\ref{Ex:no-impact}, i.e., a simple two asset network.
 However, though there may exist more than one clearing solution, the system can only attain a single equilibrium.
-The remainder of this section will focus on the process by which an equilibrium is attained after the initial shock occurs.
+This section will focus on the t\^atonnement process by which an equilibrium is attained after the initial shock occurs in the $m = 2$ asset scenario.

 Consider an initial price shock $q_0 \in [\underline q,\overline q]$ generated by asset transfers $\gamma_0 \in \bbr^m$.
 Initially the firms would want to reach $y^*(q_0)$, but as they implement these transactions they will impact the prices in a \emph{continuous} way.
 In particular, the prices will update along the direction of difference between the ``desired'' price and the current price, i.e., beginning from $q_0$